lardo/khaper/readMe.md

 * This software Need > 100G memory

 * This version on GitHub is only support reference <100M
-* We provide a **commercial version** on Galaxy:  http://t2h5556814.zicp.vip:9090

-* Please contact us: sci@kaitaibio.com
+* Please contact us: tanger.zhang@gmail.com

 **Usage:**